spencerbartz/bf-interpreter/README.md

 # bf-interpreter
-An interpreter for the Brainfuck programming language by Spencer Paul Lourn Karl Bartz
+An interpreter for the Brainfuck programming language.
+Brought to you by Spencer Paul Lourn Karl Bartz